XML data binding

 XML data binding refers to a means of representing information in an XML document as a business object in computer memory.
-This allows applications to access the data in the XML from the object rather than using the DOM or SAX to retrieve the data from a direct representation of the XML itself.
+This allows applications to access the data in the XML from the object, rather than using the DOM or SAX to retrieve the data from a direct representation of the XML itself.

+It makes it possible to read and write XML data using a programming language class library (e.g. C++, C#, Java), specifically created for a given XML data format.
+Whilst it is possible to manually write a computer program to achieve this, XML data binding tools generate the source code to perform these tasks.

 Description

 An XML data binder accomplishes this by automatically creating a mapping between elements of the XML schema of the document we wish to bind and members of a class to be represented in memory.

-When this process is applied to convert an XML document to an object, it is called unmarshalling.
+When this process is applied to convert an XML document to an object, it is called unmarshalling (also called deserialization).
 The reverse process, to serialize an object as XML, is called marshalling.

 Approaches to data binding can be distinguished as follows: